Reonu/mvc/README.md

 In order to compile, you need BOTH AN US ROM AND A JAPANESE ROM, named baserom.us.z64 and baserom.jp.z64.
 You also need to run ``python3 extract_assets.py jp`` before trying to compile.
 You also need gcc, which you can install with the following command: `sudo apt install gcc-mips-linux-gnu`

+# UltraSM64-extbounds
+**AFTER CLONING THE REPO, CHECK OUT THE `include/config.h` FILE BEFORE ANYTHING ELSE!
+IT THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.**

+This repo needs gcc in order to be able to build it.
+To install it, run `sudo apt install gcc-mips-linux-gnu`

+This is a fork of the ultrasm64 repo by CrashOveride which includes the following commonly used patches (patches marked with `*` are toggleable in `config.h`):
+- slope fix
+- exposed ceilings fix
+- No false ledgegrabs fix *
+- Jump kick fix *
+- 46 degree wallkicks *
+- Instant Input patch by Wiseguy (Removes all input lag caused by good emulators and plugins)
+- pole fix
+- Mario head skip *
+- Peach letter cutscene skip *
+- Toggle to disable fall damage and the fall damage sound *
+- Ability to configure whether there's a 100 coin star at all and how many coins are required to spawn it *
+- Non-stop stars *
+- better extended boundaries by anonymous_moose
+- water surface type patch by thecozies
+- platform displacement 2 by arthur *
+- FPS counter (use the function `print_fps(x,y)` anywhere that runs code every frame)
+- Automatic console/emulator detection.
+If emulator is detected, LODs are disabled. *
+- Rounded corners by Frame, merged by Cheezepin
+- Widescreen (16:9) support toggleable by pressing `L` in the pause menu. *
+- Removed course-specific camera processing *
+- Increased maximum pole lenght (The game will read bparam1 and bparam2 together as a single value, so you can have a very long pole) *
+- bparam4 fix (the game no longer uses bparam4 to check if an object is mario and therefore you can safely use it)
+- Instant warp offset fix (makes the instant warp offset work even when warping to a different area) *
+- Global star IDs (disabled by default, toggleable in config.h).
+This allows you to create an open world (MVC-style) hack. *
+- Included `actors/group0.c` in `behavior_data.c`
+- 16 bit model IDs by someone2639.
+This means you can have up to 65536 models (lol)
+- s2dex engine by someone2639!
+To use it, compile with `make TEXT_ENGINE=s2dex_text_engine` or just set `TEXT_ENGINE` to `s2dex_text_engine` in the makefile.
+- haveyourcake, also known as cake screen fix.
+Made by Wiseguy and ported/PR'd by Cheezepin
+- Tree particle fix (Whether a tree uses snow particles or not is decided via the model IDs instead of the course number)
+- Removed the ifdef hell in `file_select.c` and `ingame_menu.c`
+- Added blake's custom function for object model stuff: `obj_set_model` and `obj_has_model`
+- Coordinate overflow fix by falcobuster.
+Your levels will render correctly on console and LLE emulators even when using 2x or 4x bounds, while not hurting anything on HLE plugins. **This is automatic now, you don't have to set WORLD_SCALE manually.**

+It also uncringes the way that apply_patch.sh works, and removes the black border.
 # UltraSM64

 - This repo contains a full decompilation of Super Mario 64 (J), (U), (E), and (SH).